 Having proper alignment of the head and neck is absolutely important when performing the movement.
 The chin should be tucked in slightly, and the neck should remain in a neutral alignment with the rest of the torso.
 Most people recommend that the head and neck should be looking up at all times.
 This is bad because excessive extension and looking activates on the extensor reflex, forcing you into an excessive lordosis.
 What is bad about this is that it can also increase stress on the lower back and for those who have back pain something you want to avoid complete.
 Another thing that it also promotes his increase interior pelvic tilt which makes performing the exercise very hard in preventing you from recruiting hamstrings and glutes.

-Another key point in the Romanian deadlift is that chest should be up.
+Another key point in this movement is that the chest should be up.
 A good rule to remember is that if someone in front of you and can’t read your shirt, you’re not doing exercise properly.
 So make sure to keep your chest up throughout the movement.
 Another part that is difficult but must be stressed is keeping the chest up without extending the neck excessively.
 Once you master this small minute detail, you will definitely see a big improvement in your performance and strength.

 The lower back should be neutral throughout the movement.
 You shouldn’t let your lower back arch or round into flexion.
 Keeping a neutral spine is the most critical part in recruiting the hamstring and glutes muscles when performing the exercise.